loresoft/HashGate/docs/Implementation.md

 - Ensure body content is identical during hash calculation and transmission
 - Use UTF-8 encoding consistently
-- For empty body, use the empty content hash constant
+- For empty body, use the empty content hash constant (`47DEQpj8HBSa+/TImW+5JCeuQeRkm5NMpJWZG3hSuFU=`)
+- Remember that content hash is required even for GET requests and other methods with empty bodies

 #### 4. Timestamp Validation Errors